lsalo/predict/README.md

 ## License
 PREDICT incorporates MRST functionality, so it legally becomes an extension of MRST.
-This means that, if publicly released, it should be done under the terms of the GPL license.
+Therefore, it is also released under the terms of the GPL license.

 ## Acknowledgements
 This work was funded by **ExxonMobil** through the project *"Modeling and Mitigation of Induced Seismicity and Fault Leakage during CO<sub>2</sub>  storage"*.
 L.S. and R.J. greatly appreciate the numerous, productive discussions with the ExxonMobil team participating in the project.
 We also thank ExxonMobil for permission to publish this code.